 It limits the absorption of cholesterol from the foods you eat, effectively reducing your blood’s serum cholesterol levels.

-- Psyllium Husk Benefits for Diabetes
+- Psyllium Husk Helps to Control Diabetes

 Diabetes is an endocrine dysfunction in which our body cannot metabolize glucose, causing an accumulation of these sugars in the blood.

 Although it is not easy to completely cure diabetes, it can be achieved by making simple modifications to the diet.